-The device contains an on-chip regulator and can operate over a wide $V{\rm CC}$ range.
+The device contains an on-chip regulator and can operate over a wide V{CC} range.
 For devices that need to operate from an unregulated power supply, transient protection must be added externally.
 For applications using a regulated line, EMI/RFI protection may still be required.
 Contact Allegro for information on the circuitry needed for compliance with various EMC specifications.
+Refer to figure 8 for an example of a basic application circuit.